When you’re publishing an effect, keep in mind that it will first be reviewed to make sure it meets Spark AR’s Review Policies before it can go live.

 My effect wasn’t accepted because it contains text that's not integrated into the scene of the effect.

-If your effect includes text that's not integrated into the scene, it won't be accepted.
+If your effect includes text that's not integrated into the scene, also known as static text, it won't be accepted.
 See our policy on visual text, for more information.

 This is because simply placing text on the screen tends to cover up and interfere with the AR experience instead of appearing naturally in the scene.
 Remember that people often prefer to add their own text and stickers to effects when they share them in their Instagram or Facebook stories.
 The only type of static text we accept is a timestamp or a few numbers on a film strip that don’t block the experience for users.